aletheon/eleutherios-website/README.md

 Eleutherios changes this behavior by decoupling the customer request layer and turning it into a service or conversation, that can go in both directions.

-Now, if the Farmer needs to be a part of the conversation about a can of corn, they can join that conversation.
+Now, if the Farmer needs to be a part of the conversation about a Can of Corn, then they could be invited to join that conversation.
 Likewise if the retailer needs to join the conversation about a Tonne of corn, then they can be invited to join that conversation.

 Eleutherios provides basic features, but will quickly evolve to include more SAAS, PAAS features such as AI, analytics + reporting.